confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 Searching is also a common and well-studied task.
 This task can be described formally as follows:

-    Given a *list of values* a function that *compares two values* and a *desired value*, find the position of the desired value in the list.
+    Given a *list of values*, a function that *compares two values* and a *desired value*, find the position of the desired value in the list.

 We will look at two algorithms that perform this task: